MakingSense/aspnet-authentication-simpletoken/README.md

 ### Token extraction details

-This middleware tries to support almost [RFC 6750](http://tools.ietf.org/html/rfc6750) and some licenses based on [GitHub behavior](https://developer.github.com/v3/oauth/#use-the-access-token-to-access-the-api).
+This tries to support almost [RFC 6750](http://tools.ietf.org/html/rfc6750) and some licenses based on [GitHub behavior](https://developer.github.com/v3/oauth/#use-the-access-token-to-access-the-api).
 But does not support Form-Encoded Body Parameter (http://tools.ietf.org/html/rfc6750#section-2.2).

 There are three methods of sending tokens: